 All the versions of this article: [English] [français]

 Number of gestalt approaches to bodywork focus primarily on the therapist’s awareness of the client’s body sensations.
-After gestalists Jim Kepner and Ruella Frank, who each developed an original use of body processes, Julianna Appel Opper goes further.
+After gestalists Jim Kepner and Ruella Frank, who each developed an original use of body processes, we, at IDeT and with Julianne Appel Opper, go further.

 By helping the therapist focus on how he or she physically resonates with the story expressed by the patient’s body, Julianne Appel Opper allows us to enter into a “living body to living body” communication that accesses the implicit and sensitive relational knowledge operating in the relationship.
 This communication is a very powerful method to support healing and change